denten-books/plain-text/5-chapter.md

 mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.
-For the most part, these archives have remained obscured behind closed doors.
-Only recently have anthropologists and cultural historians have began to document and to "read" such spaces.
+For the most part, these archives have remained obscured behind closed doors.[^ln5-obscured] Only recently have anthropologists and cultural historians have began to document and to "read" such spaces.
 For example, in a chapter on immigrant domestic interiors, Svetlana Boym writes about these typically Soviet curio cabinets, which present